-Ask them to think of more examples of projects that are
+What more examples of projects can you think that are

-impactful in their nature and size.
+impactful in their nature and size?

 3. The Strategic Environmental Assessment Strategy

 - Objective: To provide qualitative protection of the environment and to promote environmental consideration. - The projects that are submitted for a mandatory SEA are the programs prepared for agriculture, forestry, energy, water consumption, waste etc. - Decisions require the involvement of the public to strengthen the quality and objectivity of these settlements.